 Severe dehydration can lead to death.
 Be proactive.
 Try to notice how much fluid you are losing and hydrate before symptoms even have a chance to manifest.

-Too Much of Water Is A Good Thing or Is A Bad Thing
+Too Much Water Is a Good Thing or Is It a Bad Thing

 Overhydration is when the ratio of sodium to water in the blood is diluted because of an over-ingestion of water.